-- Following the 5+3+3+4 format the early 5 years are for the preparatory education and the next three years are for the middle education i.e for classes 6 to 8.
+- Following the 5+3+3+4 format the early 5 years are for preparatory education and the next three years are for middle education i.e for classes 6 to 8.

-- The students of class onward will be taught coding as the 21st century skills such as analysis, critical thinking and conceptual clarity in school.
+- The students of class onward will be taught coding as 21st-century skills such as analysis, critical thinking, and conceptual clarity in school.

-- To keep an eye on the progress of every students of each school examinations will be conducted through an appropriate authority.
+- To keep an eye on the progress of every student in each school examinations will be conducted through an appropriate authority.

-- Just like the formal schooling IGNOU will now offer the courses of various levels which will be equivalent to the grades 3rd, 5th and 8th.
+- Like formal schooling, IGNOU will now offer courses of various levels equivalent to 3rd, 5th, and 8th.

-- Also the programs which are of equal Importance in secondary education or grades 10 and 12 are now being offered in IGNOU.
+- Also, the programs of equal importance in secondary education or grades 10 and 12 are now offered at IGNOU.

 Quality technology-based options for adult learning such as apps, online courses/modules, satellite-based TV channels, online books, and ICT-equipped libraries and Adult Education Centres, etc. will be developed.